We at Model Ship

 Master craft model ships one by one.

-For the ship hull alone, instead of using modern machinery to
+For the hull, instead of using machinery to

 ships’ hulls are built.
 An example of this

 using balsa wood that is as soft as paper, we use

 Carved hulls from